llvm/llvm-project/llvm/docs/GitHub.rst

   # fork and upstream to llvm/llvm-project
   git push origin my_change

-Before merging the PR, it is reccomended that you rebase locally and re-run test
+Before merging the PR, it is recommended that you rebase locally and re-run test
 checks:

 ::

   # Make sure you have all the latest changes
-  git rebase -i origin/main
+  git fetch upstream && git rebase -i upstream/main

   # Make sure tests pass with latest changes and your change
-  ninja check-llvm
+  ninja check

   # Push the rebased changes to your fork.
   git push origin my_change